andreascrivanti/GraphDBLP-backend/README.md

-# GraphDBLP backend
+# What is GraphDBLP-backend?
-The backend expose API to perform autocomplete feature in the UI.
-It consists in a Spring application that runs into Docker.
+**GraphDBLP-backend** exposes API to perform autocomplete feature in the [GraphDBLP-frontend](https://github.com/andreascrivanti/GraphDBLP-frontend).
+It consists in a Spring Boot application that runs into a Docker container.
-The backend uses a mongoDB instance, provided as a docker; the application itself load automatically the data into the database.
+It uses a mongoDB instance, provided as a Docker container; data will be loaded automatically by the application.

 # Run the container